AhaSend/symfony-docs/mailer.rst

 .. versionadded:: 7.2

-    The Mailomat, Mailtrap, Postal, Sweego and AhaSend integrations were introduced in Symfony 7.2.
+    The Mailomat, Mailtrap, Postal and Sweego integrations were introduced in Symfony 7.2.

 .. versionadded:: 7.3